IdleLands/IdleLands3/docs/API.md

 plugin:global:allpets |  | Get all pets for the global page display.
 Cannot be logged in to execute this function. plugin:global:player | playerName | Get all player information for the global page display.
 Cannot be logged in to execute this function. plugin:global:allplayers |  | Get all players for the global page display.
-Cannot be logged in to execute this function. plugin:gm:setlevel | targetName, targetLevel | Mod only.
+Cannot be logged in to execute this function. plugin:gm:giveevent | targetName, targetEvent | Mod only.
+Give an event to a particular player. plugin:gm:setlevel | targetName, targetLevel | Mod only.
 Set a players level. plugin:gm:teleport | targetName, teleData | Mod only.
 Teleport a user to a location. plugin:gm:toggleachievement | targetName, achievement | Mod only.
 Toggle a permanent achievement for the target.